Zayne-sprague/To-CoT-or-not-to-CoT/README.md

 Fill the API keys for the models you would like to run in `key_handler.py`

 Most script already will set the os environment variables for you, but you can manually set them by importing this file and calling the set env function.

 ```python
 from key_handler import KeyHandler
 #...
 KeyHandler.set_env_key()
 ```

+### Installing Gemini

+To get Gemini working you need a `google_service_key.json`, a project ID, a project location, threshold limits setup (on the console) and then to be logged in via the CLI.
+There has to be an easier way, but for now that's how this was setup.

 ## [Optional] Install Redis for caching